Articles about Breakups and your Ex

 Author: Benjamin Ritter, MBA, MPH, EdD, is a Chicago based social entrepreneur, coach, consultant, and expert in the fields of personal and professional leadership development with the mission to simplify health, wealth, and happiness.

-He is the founder Live for yourself (LFY) Consulting, a personal and professional consulting/coaching service that works with clients to become the author of their own personal guidebook to fulfillment, and then integrates those teachings into their everyday lives.
+He is the founder Live for yourself (LFY) Consulting, a personal and professional consulting/coaching service that works with business owners and senior leasers in taking back control of their life.
 Dr. Benjamin Ritter is also the host of the Live for yourself podcast and LIVE events, author of The Live for Yourself Journal, and The Essentials, creator of The Breakup Supplement, and a freelance expert and writer who has worked for Dose Media, The Great Love Debate, The Huffington Post, TheGoodMenProject, ManTalks, Elite Daily, Thought Catalog, Bustle, and more.
 You can find out more at LiveforYourselfConsulting.com

 4 Signs Your Relationship Is Just Not Working, No Matter How Hard You Try